61131/nginx-http-est/README.md

 This directive specifies the certificate - in PEM format - to be returned to EST clients to bootstrap the trust anchor between client and server.
 EST clients may request this trust anchor certificate information with a HTTPS GET message using an operation path of "/cacerts".
 The EST server will not require client authentication or authorization to reply to this request.

+## Authentication

+The EST server requires client authentication for access to client certificate request end-points, specifically simple enrollment and re-enrollment of clients ("/simpleenroll" and "/simplereenroll") and server-side key generation ("/serverkeygen") operations.
+Client authentication is not required for the boot-strapping operations of retrieving the certificate authority trust anchor ("/cacerts") and required CSR attributes ("/csrattrs").

+When authenticating a client, the EST server will perform TLS certificate validation (as configured through the ssl_client_certificate parameter) or HTTP basic authentication against a back-end service (as configured through the est_auth_request parameter).
+A client is considered to be verified if either of these authentication types are successful.

 ## Limitations

 The following limitations are noted with respect to this EST server implementation: